ncatlab/nlab-content/pages/1/0/7/3/3701/content.md

 ## Summary

 This page gives an elementary description of the [[locale]] of [[real numbers]], that is the localic [[real line]].
 The development is manifestly [[constructive mathematics|constructive]] and even [[predicative mathematics|predicative]] over the [[natural numbers]] (although we are somewhat careless with the language and do not always point out when a set may predicatively be a [[proper class]]).
-Ideally, we will show that our construction satisfies the seven 'headline properties' of the real line described by [Bauer & Taylor](http://www.paultaylor.eu/ASD/dedras/intro) (although so far we cover only the [[Heine-Borel theorem]]).
+Ideally, we will show that our construction satisfies the seven 'headline properties' of the real line described by [Bauer & Taylor](http://www.paultaylor.eu/ASD/dedras/intro) (although so far we cover only the [[Heine–Borel theorem]]).

-The exposition here is pretty much [[Toby Bartels]]'s own work, although of course the basic ideas are well known to many.
-In particular, the Zigzag Lemma \ref{zigzaglemma} is Bartels's as far as he knows (but it\'s not very deep, just bookkeeping).
+The exposition here is pretty much [[Toby Bartels]]\'s own work, although of course the basic ideas are well known to many.
+In particular, the Zigzag Lemma \ref{zigzaglemma} is Bartels\'s as far as they know (but it\'s not very deep, just bookkeeping).
+The version of [[Cousin's theorem|Cousin's Theorem]] that appears here may also be original.

 ## Idea
 {#idea}

-To describe the locale of the real numbers, we need first of all to describe what an [[open subset]] in the real line is.
-The key insight is that an open subset is determined by the [[open intervals]] of [[rational numbers]] that it contains.
-This is analogous to the key insight of [Dedekind's definition](real+number#Dedekind) of [[real number]]: that a point in the real line is determined by which open intervals of [[rational numbers]] that it belongs to.
+To describe the locale of the real numbers, we need first of all to describe what an _open_ (in the axiomatic sense, equivalent to an [[open sublocale]]) in the real line is.
+The key insight is that an open subspace is determined by the [[open intervals]] of [[rational numbers]] that it contains.
+This is analogous to the key insight of [[Richard Dedekind]]\'s [definition of real number](real+number#Dedekind): that a point in the real line is determined by which open intervals of [[rational numbers]] that it belongs to.
 (Once one is talking about rational numbers, things are manageable.)

 ## Opens